runrunmao/Healthcare-Aanlysis/README.md

 ```

 ## Future Enhancements
-- Incorporate machine learning models to predict patient readmissions.
+- **Predictive modeling** : Incorporate machine learning models to predict patient readmissions.
-- Expand the dataset to include more variables for deeper analysis.
+- **Data Expansion** :Expand the dataset to include more variables for deeper analysis.
-- Create an interactive dashboard for real-time data exploration.
+- **Interactive dashboards**: Develop visual tools for real-time insights.

 ## Connect with Me